 The Monmouth Diocesan Board of Finance took over financial responsibility for the diocesan provision of education during 2020, covering costs that the Diocesan Trust were no longer able to cover.
-With this, the DBF embarked on a new relationship with the Diocese of Llandaff whose education team extended their scope to take on the diocesan statutory duties for church schools in Monmouth, as well as providing much needed educational resources during a very challenging year for our church schools.
+With this, the DBF embarked on a new relationship with the Diocese of Llandaff whose education team extended their scope to take on the diocesan statutory duties for church schools in Monmouth.

 Prior to 2020 an annual administration fee was payable to Monmouth Diocesan Board of Finance to cover the costs of secretariat facilities provided by the Monmouth Diocesan Board of Finance.
 It has been agreed with the DBF that the Trust will not be required to pay the administration fee from 2020 onwards in order to reduce Trust expenditure.
+This will continue to be reviewed in 2023.